afonsomota/pass/README.md

 This repository contains scripts and results to use and test PASS.
 The system was tested in Ubuntu 16.04 with low-latency kernel.
 The scripts take into account most of these folders in the home folder of a user named `oai`.
 Exceptions are `bin`, that contains binary files that are considered to be in one of the system's `PATH` folder.

-The code used to validate PASS can be consulted here: <REPOSITORY_URL> (To be added when/if this work is accepted).

 ## System Requirements

 ### RAN